Lesliexcj/pvlib-python/docs/sphinx/source/user_guide/pvsystem.rst

     from pvlib import pvsystem

-The :py:class:`~pvlib.pvsystem.PVSystem` represents one inverter and the PV modules that supply DC power to the inverter.
+The :py:class:`~pvlib.PVSystem` represents one inverter and the PV modules that supply DC power to the inverter.
 A PV system may be on fixed mounting or single axis trackers.
-The :py:class:`~pvlib.pvsystem.PVSystem` is supported by the :py:class:`~pvlib.pvsystem.Array` which represents the PV modules in the :py:class:`~pvlib.pvsystem.PVSystem`.
-An instance of :py:class:`~pvlib.pvsystem.PVSystem` has a single inverter, but can have multiple instances of :py:class:`~pvlib.pvsystem.Array`.
+The :py:class:`~pvlib.PVSystem` is supported by the :py:class:`~pvlib.pvsystem.Array` which represents the PV modules in the :py:class:`~pvlib.PVSystem`.
+An instance of :py:class:`~pvlib.PVSystem` has a single inverter, but can have multiple instances of :py:class:`~pvlib.pvsystem.Array`.
 An instance of the Array class represents a group of modules with the same orientation and module type.
 Different instances of Array can have different tilt, orientation,